-- The student completes the "Request to Complete Course Work" form from the Advisor's or Registrar's Office and obtains the required approval signatures. - All course work should be completed and submitted to the professor no later than six weeks after the end of the cycle. - By faculty action, the course grade awarded will be lowered one letter grade; exceptions may only be made by the Academic Curriculum Committee (ACC). - A grade of "1" (incomplete) will be assigned as the course grade until a grade change is processed after completion of the course work.
-An "1" is not figured in the grade point average. - A fee of \$50 is applied for each course with the "Request to Complete Coursework" form.
+- The student completes the "Request to Complete Course Work" form from the Registrar's Office with approval from their professor. - All course work should be completed and submitted to the professor no later than three weeks after an eight-week class OR six weeks after a sixteen-week class. - By faculty action, the course grade awarded will be lowered one letter grade; exceptions may only be made by the Academic Curriculum Committee (ACC). - A grade of "I" (incomplete) will be assigned as the course grade until a grade change is processed after completion of the course work.
+An "I" is not figured in the grade point average. - A fee of \$100 is applied for each course with the "Request to Complete Coursework" form.